-Once burn season is declared to be open for the season, people who have been building piles of leftover branches, brush, grass, tree stumps, and other vegetation begin burning in what’s locally known as ‘backyard burning.’
+Backyard burn season is declared to be open for the season, people who have been building piles of leftover branches, brush, grass, tree stumps, and other vegetation begin burning in what’s locally known as ‘backyard burning.’ may now burn.
 Technically, these piles are called "yard" or "ranch debris".
 This includes wood, needles or leaf materials from trees, shrubs or plants.
 If can also be a result of storm damage over the winter.

 Backyard burning is only permitted from end of fire season, generally October 1st, through December 15th and March 1st through June 15th, or the start of fire season, whichever happens first.

 In addition, during these ‘burn days’, the Department of Environmental Quality (DEQ) issues the start and stop times that these burns can take place.
 Some days, burning cannot take place at all due to barometric inversions, high winds, low humidity, etc. The burn times are updated each day during burn season and can be checked from the Daily Burn Announcement at http://smkmgt.com/burn.php or through our burn advisory line at 541-929-5903.
 Call the Burn Line after 8:30 AM for the times burning is allowed for that day.

 For backyard burning for the following types of material, you must first obtain a permit from the fire department and then apply for a letter permit with the DEQ:

 For backyard burning for the following types of material that will take place within 3 miles of Philomath or 6 miles of Corvallis city limits (Special Control Area), you must first obtain a permit from the fire department and then apply for a letter permit with the DEQ: